 Orientation is here for you.
 Our team wants your transition to UC Davis to be as smooth as possible, leaving you feeling confident and ready to tackle your first quarter.

-If you’re still feeling overwhelmed with all of the ‘to-dos’, we got you.
-Orientation staff is just an email or phone call away, ready to help you with your questions.
+If you’re still feeling overwhelmed with all of the ‘to-dos,’ we got you.
+Orientation staff are just an email or phone call away, ready to help you with your questions.